#the writer soldier's journal

 I’ll admit, I felt seen. 😊

-She is also editor of Family Don’t End with Blood: Cast and Fans on How Supernatural Changes Lives and There’ll Be Peace When you Are Done: Actors and Fans Celebrate the Legacy of Supernatural.
-Both of which I now want to read.
+She is also editor of Family Don’t End with Blood: Cast and Fans on How Supernatural Changes Lives and There’ll Be Peace When you Are Done: Actors and Fans Celebrate the Legacy of Supernatural—both of which I now want to read.

-Several other authors also contributed to this book, as their expertise and backgrounds lend to the subjects they’re covering, such as racism, sexism, the entertainment industry, the comic’s inception, and more.
+As I mentioned, several other authors also contributed to this book, as their expertise and backgrounds lend to the subjects they’re covering, such as racism, sexism, the entertainment industry, the comic’s inception, and more.

 Who wants to read this book: Anyone who enjoys learning about what makes characters tick.
 What drives their choices, their sense of morality and justice, and their trauma and strife that lead them to do heinous things.
 This book will help you better understand your favorite characters (and how to write about them).